msgtobala/My-Books/Flutter/Flutter.md

 #### In Windows,

 * Download [Flutter SDK](https://flutter.dev/docs/get-started/install/windows)

 * Extract and unzip the folder and note the location of extraction

 * Open environment variables from control panel

 * Create new env variable and include the path of Fluter SDK bin folder

 * Run `flutter doctor` to conifrm installation

 * Install Android studio, configure and download the essentials

 * Configure a android virtual device

 * Setup android simulator

+  If you face any error on licenses the run `flutter doctor --android-licenses`

 ### Creating a flutter project